Veterinary Laboratory Investigation and Response Network (Vet-LIRN)

 Dr. Renate Reimschuessel is the director of Vet-LIRN in FDA’s Center for Veterinary Medicine/ Office of Research.
 She obtained her VMD from the University of Pennsylvania’s School of Veterinary Medicine in 1981.
 Following graduation, she practiced small and exotic animal medicine for five years.
 In 1989, she received a PhD in pathology from the University of Maryland.
 Upon graduation, she became the director of the university’s Aquatic Pathobiology Center.
 In 1999, Dr. Reimschuessel came to the Office of Research at the Center for Veterinary Medicine (CVM), Food and Drug Administration (FDA), to develop the aquaculture research program.
 Dr. Reimschuessel was a finalist for the 2008 Service to America Awards for her investigation during the 2007 recall of pet food due to melamine adulteration of ingredients.
 Because of her work with the pet food industry and cooperative studies with veterinary diagnostic laboratories during the 2007 and 2008 melamine adulteration events, Dr. Reimschuessel was selected to serve as director a new program, the Veterinary Laboratory Investigation and Response Network (Vet-LIRN) in 2010.
 The Vet-LIRN Program Office (VPO), which is located at the Office of Research, fosters communication between FDA and veterinary diagnostic laboratories, shares information with network laboratories on feed/drug adverse events, organizes laboratory proficiency tests, and funds animal diagnostic testing to enable investigations of potential feed/drug-related issues.

-In late 2010, CVM’s Office of Research initiated a project, the Veterinary Laboratory Investigation and Response Network (Vet-LIRN), to collaborate with veterinary diagnostic laboratories to exchange scientific information, build laboratory capacity for routine and emergency response, and train scientists.
-The overall goal for CVM is for participating laboratories to be ready, willing, and able to help investigate potential problems with animal feed and animal drugs providing a rapid response to reports of animal injury.
-The Vet-LIRN network consists of 38 laboratories and conducts between 30–50 in-depth case investigations per year.
-The network is actively conducting tests to investigate the root cause of the jerky pet treat-associated illness and has conducted more than 1000 tests on products and over 850 tests on diagnostic samples from affected animals.
+In late 2010, FDA initiated a program, the Veterinary Laboratory Investigation and Response Network (Vet-LIRN), to collaborate with veterinary diagnostic laboratories to build laboratory capacity for routine and emergency response.
+The overall goal for FDA is for 40 participating laboratories to be ready, willing, and able to help investigate potential problems with animal feed and animal drugs providing a rapid response to reports of animal injury.
+Recent activities include developing and validating new laboratory testing methods, investigating possible contamination events such as excess Vitamin D in animal feed, and exploring the potential relationship between Dilated Cardiomyopathy and certain grain free or high legume content pet foods.

 Nishshanka U, Jayasuriya H, Chattopadhaya C, Kijak PJ, Chu PS, Reimschuessel R, Tkachenko A, Ceric O, De Alwis HG.
 Screening for toxic phorbol esters in jerky pet treat products using LC–MS. Journal of Chromatography B. 2016 May 1;1020:90–5.